What Are The Three Types of Trauma?

 Three types of trauma include; acute trauma, chronic trauma, and complex trauma.
-There are additional types and subtypes that can affect everyone differently.
+There are additional types and subtypes of trauma that can affect everyone differently.

 Research shows that approximately 60% of adults indicate a history of abuse or difficult family issues during childhood.
 As people transition into adulthood and later years, trauma can include anything from sexual assault to natural disasters to complicated grief.